shashreesamuel/shashree_samuel_v1/README.md

 ### Upcoming fixes

-- [ ] Add a clickable to the work cards
+- [ ] Make one of the icons on the card clickable to allow for redirection to the project.